 WRC staff are pulled from a wide range of academic fields at UMD.
 The WRC does its best to schedule the appropriate tutor for a session.

-The current list of majors for the 2013 fall staff is listed here.
+The current list of majors for the 2014 spring staff is listed here.

 The Graduate Assistant, typically selected from the UMD Professional Writing Program, helps to provide WRC services.
 Responsibilities include facilitating weekly staff training workshops, overseeing student staff, tutoring graduate students, and offering university workshops on résumé writing and writing graduate school personal statements.

 Both tutors and TRIO grant participants may become mentors for our TRIO Mentor Program offered exclusively to TRIO grant participants.
 Students who show increasing mastery of study, academic and life skills may be asked to work one-on-one and in groups with grant participants who are developing their own abilities.
 Mentors facilitate and conduct both individual weekly appointments and periodic group meetings.

 Mentors participate in a series of initial training sessions before beginning their work.
 Periodic meetings are held thereafter.

 Student receptionists greet visitors, arrange student appointments, work with student files, and answer the phones for the general public.
 Receptionists receive training through general supervision and periodic workshops.

 Amy Parelman, selects, trains, and supervises the student staff.
 In addition, she also:

 - Develops and supervises all WRC programs and services

 - Conducts staff and university workshops